Disney Pin Trading

 WHY DO THEY TRADE?

-Any pin trader will tell you, once you've started it's hard to stop.
+Almost any pin trader will tell you that once you’ve started it’s hard to stop.
 But why?
-Well, one explanation can be found in the description of pin trading as an "interactive experience."
+Well, one explanation can be found in the description of pin trading as an “interactive experience.”
 This has a lot to do with its appeal.
 Trading is a great way to meet others.
-You can meet other guests and Cast Members, and you'll never be at a loss for conversation.
+You can meet other guests and cast members, and you’ll never be at a loss for conversation.

 WHERE DO YOU TRADE?